MAGIC-MRSD26/magic/README.md

 # Multi Agent Geometric Inspection and Classification (MAGIC)

 ## Overview
 MAGIC is an system designed for automated geometric inspection and classification using 2 robot arms.
-The project is part of the Master of Robot Systems Development (MRSD'26) curriculum.
+The project is part of the Master of Robot Systems Development (MRSD'26) curriculum at Carnegie Mellon University.

 ## Features
 - Multi-agent coordination and control